 Waves don't move water, but move through water as kinetic energy.
 Water particles only travel in a small circle as a wave passes.

-Swash: As waves break on shore, a churning froth of turbulent water, called swash, moves as a sheet up the slope of the beach toward shore.
+Swash: As waves break on shore, turbulent water moves diagonally up the slope of the beach.

 swash and backwash meet